Generation Data: Q&A with Matt Atherton from Alaska Airlines

 It’s essential for the next generation of workers and business leaders to see and understand data.
 Tableau’s Academic Program is here to empower students with the valuable skills to help them achieve their data-driven learnings.
 Our Generation Data blog series highlights interviews with students and recent graduates who use Tableau.

-Kicking off the first Generation Data interview, we sat down with Matt Atherton from Northeastern University to discuss how he learned Tableau without ever taking a formal class and how Tableau helped him land a role at Alaska Airlines.
+We sat down with Matt Atherton from Northeastern University to discuss how he learned Tableau without ever taking a formal class and how Tableau helped him land a role at Alaska Airlines.

 How did you first learn about Tableau?